rancher/fleet/DEVELOPING.md

 1. Pull Fleet images from DockerHub to ensure manifests work as expected
 1. Open a PR in [rancher/charts](https://github.com/rancher/charts) that ensures every Fleet-related chart is using the new RC (branches and number of PRs is dependent on Rancher)

 ---

-## Cherry Picking Bug Fixes To Releases

-With releases happening on release branches, there are times where a bug fix needs to be handled on the `master` branch and pulled into a release that happens through a release branch.

-All bug fixes should first happen on the `master` branch.

-If a bug fix needs to be brought into a release, such as during the release candidate phase, it should be cherry picked from the `master` branch to the release branch via a pull request.
-The pull request should be prefixed with the major and minor version for the release (e.g., `[0.4]`) to illustrate it's for a release branch.

----